 Research and Publications

-Research conducted with several populations highlights I-System Interventions transdiagnostic efficacy.
-In studies with veterans MBB improved sleep by reducing sleep disturbance, reduced PTSD symptoms and increased mindfulness, and improvement in posttraumatic stress disorder symptoms, depression, fatigue symptoms, pain, and composite sleep/general co-occurring symptoms.
-Furthermore, MBB has shown to be an effective intervention in the management of insomnia in Active-duty Military Personnel suffering from insomnia.
+Research conducted with several populations highlights I-System Interventions’ transdiagnostic efficacy.
+In studies of veterans, MBB® showed significant improvements by reducing sleep disturbance, symptoms of post-traumatic stress disorder, depression, fatigue, pain, and composite sleep/general co-occurring symptoms, while increasing mindfulness.
+Furthermore, MBB® has shown to be an effective intervention for the management of insomnia in active-duty military personnel.

-A study on cancer survivors showed that MBB reduced sleep disturbance symptoms and depression symptom; and improved overall levels of mindfulness, self-compassion, and well-being, attenuated waking salivary α-amylases levels, suggesting positive influences on sympathetic activity in cancer survivors with sleep disturbance, and increase in oxytocin, and neuropeptide hormone associated with affiliation, calmness and well-being.
+A study of cancer survivors showed that MBB® reduced sleep disturbance symptoms as well as symptoms of depression, and improved overall levels of mindfulness, self-compassion and well-being.
+It attenuated waking salivary α-amylases levels, suggesting positive influences on sympathetic activity in cancer survivors with sleep disturbance, and an increase in oxytocin and in the neuropeptide hormone associated with affiliation, calmness, and well-being in these patients.

-A study with addicted population indicated that MBB significantly reduced drug/alcohol cravings, trauma-related thinking, and disturbed sleep; and significantly increased mindfulness, self-compassion, and well-being.
-Research with domestic violence perpetrators indicated that MBB reduced recidivism in offenders, and increases treatment compliance.
-A project conducted with Minority Communities suggest MBB could be an effective tool for achieving improved health among racial and ethnic minority populations.
+A study of individuals suffering from addiction indicated that MBB® significantly reduced drug and alcohol cravings, trauma-related thinking, and disturbed sleep.
+MBB® also significantly increased mindfulness, self-compassion, and well-being in these individuals.
+Research with domestic violence offenders indicated that MBB® reduced recidivism and increased treatment compliance.
+A project conducted with minority communities suggests that MBB® could be an effective tool for achieving improved health among racial and ethnic minority populations.

-A recent publication by Shaun Ho and Yoshi Nakamura proposed a theoretical and neuroscience foundation for the I-System Model’s transdiagnostic efficacy.
-They propose that I-System Interventions like MBB provides an effective strategy because it addresses a central problem, i.e. unrealistic identity-grasping consisting of self-centered embodied expectations of self and others (caused by the I-System) that impairs mind-body wellbeing.
+In a recent publication, Shaun Ho and Yoshi Nakamura present a theoretical and neuroscientific foundation for the I-System Model’s transdiagnostic efficacy.
+They propose that I-System Interventions like MBB® provide an effective strategy because they address a central problem, such as unrealistic identity-grasping consisting of self-centered embodied expectations, both of self and of others (caused by the I-System), that impairs mind and body well-being.

-MBB has been certified as an evidence-based intervention by The Substance Abuse and Mental Health Services Administration (SAMHSA), an agency within the U.S. Department of Health and Human Services.
-The Mind-Body Bridging Substance Abuse Program and the Mind-Body Bridging Sleep Program are now officially listed on the National Registry of Evidence-based Programs (NREPP).
+MBB® has been certified as an evidence-based intervention by the Substance Abuse and Mental Health Services Administration (SAMHSA), an agency within the U.S. Department of Health and Human Services.
+The Mind-Body Bridging® Substance Abuse Program and the Mind-Body Bridging® Sleep Program have been listed on the National Registry of Evidence-based Programs and Practices (NREPP).

 Click on covers to purchase through Amazon